amanjosan2008/ImgDoc/README.md

 - Remove other special characters , ! ? #
 - Search images similar to a selected image
 - Similar Fn: OSError: cannot identify image file '/home/aman/Github/Renamer/README'
-- recursion ON - Top 10 not working
-- Use Fullpaths functions for all functions
-- Count of FIles, Verify Files use Fullpath Function